davedawson/scrtchpd-lite/README.md

 - **Type Style:** Users can select either a sans-serif or serif typeface to use in the app.
 This choice is also saved in the app.
 - **Details:** As the user types, the app counts the number of words and characters in the note.
 - **Clear Note Pad:** Why use the keyboard to delete your notes when you can use a button?
+- **JS Fallback:** When JS is disabled, the user is able to store notes as a session variable.

 #### A few things I considered: